Richard Olise

-Richard Oghenekome Olise (born 9 September 2004) is a footballer who plays as a defender for Chelsea.
+Richard Oghenekome Olise (born 9 September 2004) is an English footballer who plays as a defender.

 Early life

-Olise was born in London, England.
-His older brother Michael is also a footballer playing for Bayern Munich and representing France at international level.
-Olise is of Algerian and French descent through his mother, and Nigerian descent through his father.
+Richard Oghenekome Olise was born on 9 September 2004 in London, England.
+His mother, Mina, is Franco-Algerian while his father, Vincent Olise, is a British-Nigerian deacon who was an international cricket player for Nigeria.
+He has an older brother, Michael, a professional footballer.

 Career

 As a youth player, Olise joined the youth academy of Premier League side Chelsea at under-9 level.
 In 2021, he was promoted to the club's under-18 team.
 Three years later, he was promoted to their reserve team.
 In December 2024, he was included in the senior match squad for the first time in the UEFA Conference League match against Astana.
+He departed Chelsea following the conclusion of 2025–26 season.

 Style of play

 Olise plays as a defender, specifically as a centre-back or as a right-back.
 A left-footed player, Ukrainian sports website FootBoom described him as having "solid technical skills and remarkable physical attributes".